Phone Deal Finder

 What Do the Different LTE Symbols Mean?

-When using your phone to make a call or scroll your favorite social media platforms, you might notice different symbols appearing on your phone's screen.
-These symbols represent the type of network your phone is currently using.
+When using your phone to make voice calls or scroll your favorite social media platforms, you might notice different symbols appearing on your phone's screen.
+These symbols represent the type of nearby networks..

 Here's a quick breakdown:

-• 5G: Indicates that your phone is connected to a 5G network, the newest and fastest generation of cellular technology.
+• 5G: Stands for 5G coverage, the newest and fastest generation of cellular technology.

-• LTE: Means your phone is connected to a 4G LTE network, one of today’s widely available high-speed cellular technologies.
+• LTE: Short for 4G LTE network, one of today’s widely available high-speed wireless technologies.

-• LTE+ or 4G+: Shows that your phone is using LTE Advanced, a more efficient and faster version of LTE.
+• LTE+ or 4G+: Indicates you’re in the vicinity of an LTE Advanced tower, a more efficient and faster version of LTE.

-• 3G: Indicates that your phone is connected to a 3G network.
+• 3G: Means the only network in the vicinity is a 3G network.
 While 3G is slower than LTE, it can be a fallback, especially in rural or remote areas where 4G LTE and 5G networks are not readily available.

 • E (EDGE): This is a step below 3G, so it’s even slower.